 Confidence is a player’s belief in their own ability to execute and perform a task, often coming from assessment of past performances, training and preparation.
 Female athletes do not lack confidence in sport to perform but rather lack the accessibility and opportunities to increase performance.
 As well as a lack of media representation and role models to create a sense of drive.

 A supportive community is crucial in increasing confidence, as it greatly affects individual opinions.
 This is why there is a misunderstanding as there is low levels of participation.

 #6: Women are harder to coach

 Women are often more open minded to being coached and trying/learning new ways of performing to increase performance.
-They often want to be included in decision making and often interact with the coach more to create a better understanding of each other.
+They often want to be included in decision making.
+Often interacting with the coach more to create a better understanding of each other.

 #7: Athletic performance changes the female physique

 A main limit for female participation in sport is that it changes the physique so much it makes you look like a man.
 This is something that has been ongoing stigmatising women in sport as masculine, although sports change the physique it does change in the sense that it makes you more masculine as biologically it is predetermined.

 Women will tend to spend more time reflecting upon their performance at the event, this can be negative or positive.
 There is a greater sense of not wanting to disappoint the team or make mistakes during performance.
 This is what enhances female performance, by being able to look back and improve on skills.
 Taking criticism is different for each individual regardless of their gender.